tannguyen04/drops-8-composer/README.md

 stored in Circle CI as environment variables
 * HEROKU_APP_NAME
     * The Heroku app name of the site to deploy to
+* HEROKU_EMAIL
+    * Email address of the account used to deployment with Heroko
+* HEROKU_TOKEN
+    * The API Key of the account used to deployment with Heroko
 * THEME_NAME
     * The custom theme name will build prototype
 * GIT_EMAIL